Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 On the back wall, there were 2 hot drinks machines, serving various types of coffee, hot chocolate and hot water to go with the wide selection of teabags.
 Mugs were stacked on trays, with spares on a shelf below the counter.

 There was a selection of sweet spreads in small plastic containers: honey, plum and strawberry jams.
 A cold drinks dispenser offered the choice of peach, orange or multifruit flavors, which had the taste and appearance of randomly diluted squash.

 Cereal dispensers churned out a choice of cornflakes, choco-flakes, Special K and muesli into bowls.
 There was a toaster with sliced bread and plates nearby.
 The display was interrupted by a door into the kitchen and then continued on a cold unit that stretched around the next corner of the room.

-A tiered stand held a wide selection of apples, pears. bananas, kiwi fruit, bananas, and nectarines.
+A tiered stand held a wide selection of apples, pears. bananas, kiwi fruit, and nectarines.
 For anyone wanting to smuggle out fruit for later in the day, this was the place to go.
-Having an overactive conscience it's not something that I tend to do these days, but I have in the past and have often watched with amusement as some hotel guests blatantly load up their bags with fruit, or even make sandwiches for lunch in full view of the hotel staff, in spite of notices deterring such practices.
+Having an overactive conscience it's not something that I tend to do these days, but I have in the past.
+I have often watched with amusement as some hotel guests blatantly load up their bags with fruit, or even make sandwiches for lunch in full view of the hotel staff, in spite of notices deterring such practices.

-There were also glass dishes of sliced kiwi, tinned pineapple slices, chunks of watermelon, sliced oranges and whole peaches.
+There were glass dishes of sliced kiwi, tinned pineapple slices, chunks of watermelon, sliced oranges and whole peaches.
 A small countertop fridge unit kept a selection of smooth yogurts cool.